git-of-aj/aws-cloud-practitioner/storage-and-db.md

 ## DynamoDB for key value store
 - A Ecommerce site or library find using attribute -> bettr performance + faster

+## Elasticache
+ -• ElastiCache is to get managed Redis or Memcached
+• Caches are in-memory databases with high performance, low latency
+• Helps reduce load off databases for read intensive workload